tobiKaboom/applets/README.md

 # applets
-just a set of fun applets in c!
+just some fun applets in c!